 If you recently purchased a home in Maryland and have found evidence of a termite infestation, you have legal rights and can get help.
 These wood destroying insects can destroy the wood structures in your home and leave you with costly termite damage repair bills.
 Some people knowingly sell homes with termite infestations without informing buyers because they have no intention of paying a termite damage contractor to make repairs.
 Some sellers may think that selling a home “as is” will let them off the hook.
 That is incorrect.

 Whether the seller completes a property disclosure form or a disclaimer to sell a house “as is,” if termites are present, the seller is required to disclose that information to a buyer.
 Termite damage is a latent defect and must always be disclosed.
 The termite lawyers at Whitney, LLP can determine who is at fault if you purchased a home that needs termite damage repair.
 We offer free consultations.

 Maryland Lawyer For Latent Defect Termite Claims

 Not having a real estate agent to handle the sale cannot be used as a seller’s excuse for failing to tell a home buyer about termites.
 Termites are considered a “latent defect” in Maryland laws that govern the sale of houses.
 A latent defect is a problem that you cannot see but could reasonably be expected to cause your home to be unsafe.
 Termites may not be visible to you, but when they damage floor joists and load-bearing beams, those structures become weak and dangerous.

 At Whitney, LLP, our attorneys can help you get the compensation necessary to pay a reputable termite damage contractor to assess the problem and do the termite damage repair correctly.
 We have experience holding the wrongful party responsible for the termite damage in your home.
-You can schedule a free consultation with a termite lawyer at Whitney, LLP, and there will be no out-of-pocket costs or attorney’s fees.
+You can schedule a free consultation with a termite lawyer at Whitney, LLP.
 Contact us online or call Whitney, LLP at 410-583-8000.